 In his excellent piece, Does Weight Matter, Wanky points out that every couple seconds or watts here and there make a huge difference to road racers when they are trying to make or follow moves during the course of a race.
 You find yourself 3 or 5 seconds back on a climb or on a flat and you are dropped.
-You have to expend a tremendous amount of energy getting back.
+You have to expend a tremendous amount of energy getting back on.

 Or, you can wait for the group that dropped you to come back to you.
 Fat chance.
 Without the group, you lose the benefit of drafting which makes it doubly hard physically and psychologically to get back on.

 If you have to make up that kind of gap several times during a race, you are probably riding on the rivet before long.
-At some point the pack is going to accelerate and if you can’t keep up, you’re done.
+At some point, the pack is going to accelerate and if you can’t keep up, you’re done.

 Does this translate to us as enthusiasts who don’t race much, if at all?
 If you are riding solo, a few seconds a mile on climbs or a few watts each time you accelerate out of a corner probably doesn’t matter unless you are comparing yourself against your personal best, targeting specific training times and power outputs or competing against others on Strava.

-Do a friendly group ride, however and I think Wanky’s argument translates very well.
+Do a friendly group ride, however, and I think Wanky’s argument translates very well.
 I don’t know about you, but I feel like an absolute heel if I can’t keep up with my buds on a group ride.
 Not taking my share of pulls, getting towed along, or worse, having the group wait for me at the top of a hill or after we get stretched out makes me want to ride out in front of a bus sometimes.
 It certainly costs me a lot in paying for rounds of beer.

 Sure, it’s more likely that I need to train more or better or that the guys I’m riding with are stronger than me on a given day.
 But, when I just can’t keep up with my guys or in a paceline or a century ride, I’m looking for those few seconds and watts here and there to be able to hang with them until I can get myself in better shape, improve my technique or find the fountain of youth (still looking).
 If it gives me enough performance benefit to make a difference along with the psychological lift that comes with it, I want the lighter gear and I’ll find a way to pay for it.